cjavad/hashit/README.rst

 Changelog
 --------------

+    3.3.0a1 - removed argc depend, using argparse

+    3.3.0a0 - Fixing snap releated issues

     3.3.1 - Fixed bug in windows where \ would not be replaced by / in hashit.fixpath

     3.3.0 - Added BSD Style output and check format detection.
 Also an -s option that can hash a piece of text see `docs <https://github.com/JavadSM/hashit/blob/master/docs/>`__ for more